ktravaglini/BIOC281/Classes/3/Tutorial 3 Instructions.md

 **Note:** Sherlock users should use --quit=normal as Sherlock does not have an interactive quality of service like FarmShare.

 You can now detach from the "tmux" with control+b and then press "d".
 The green bar on the bottom should disappear.
 Note down the rice node# (reice\<xx\>) w here your "tmux" session is running (in case we need to get back to it) and the session ID (usually just a single session==0).
-After that, you can safely cl ose your terminal window.
+After that, you can safely close your terminal window.
 See you next class!